-Compare the best platforms to invest in boohoo shares
+Compare the best boohoo trading platforms

-Buying shares in boohoo is a simple task, even for an inexperienced investor.
+It’s not difficult to get started, even for an inexperienced investor.
 We have broken the process down into the easy-to-follow steps you need to take to make an investment.

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.